 The name of our nonprofit, Resilience Rising, comes from the concept of triumphing over adversity.
 Our girls, because they have survived their lives thus far, are by definition resilient.
 Our program helps hone their inherent resilience with various skills to help them rise.

-Resilience Rising is a 501c3 nonprofit, licensed residential child care facility founded in 2010 and opening in 2016.
-It is the seventh program of its kind in the country.
+Resilience Rising is a 501c3 nonprofit, licensed residential child care facility founded in 2010 and opening in May, 2017.
+It is the eighth program of its kind in the country.

 During her graduate school internship with ECPAT-USA, Founding Director Gillian Wood worked on a policy proposal to encourage state governments to ratify the Safe Harbor Act, enacted in New York in 2008.
 This law recognizes domestic child prostitutes as victims of child sexual abuse and exploitation instead of treating them as criminals.
 There is a dire need for residential programs for these children if we as a society are to effectively address this child welfare, public health, and human rights problem.